 There are other defects in Three Myths, but those documented here show that the Republican Study Committee should be commended—not condemned—for disowning Three Myths about Copyright Law and Where to Start to Fix it.
-This paper was neither “informative” nor balanced.
-It thus contributed little to legislative efforts to think seriously about the copyright laws that have helped to make the United States the world’s most successful net exporter of a vast array of expressive works that have enriched and enlightened the lives of millions of people around the world.
-Imaginary Nazi think-tanks notwithstanding, that is still an achievement of which the American copyright system and most capitalist Americans can be proud.
+That defective paper was neither “informative” nor balanced.
+It thus contributed nothing to legislative efforts to think seriously about the copyright laws that have helped to make the United States the world’s most successful net exporter of a vast array of expressive works that have enriched and enlightened the lives of millions of people around the world.
+Imaginary Nazi think-tanks notwithstanding, that is still an achievement of which the American copyright system and most capitalist Americans should be proud.

 See Marrakesh Agreement Establishing the World Trade Organization, Annex 1C, Apr.
 15, 1994, 1867 U. N. T. S. 154.
 Annex 1C is the Agreement on Trade-Related Aspects of Intellectual Property, 33 I. L. M. 1197.
 While the TRIPS Agreement itself does prescribe some substantive standards for WTO-compliant copyright protection, most of its substantive prescriptions are incorporated by reference to the non-moral-rights-related requirements imposed by Articles 1 through 21 of the Berne Convention for the Protection of Literary and Artistic Works, Sept.
 9, 1886, as revised at Stockholm on July 14, 1967, 828 U. N. T. S. 221[ hereinafter the “Berne Convention.”].